Augmenting Batch Exchanges with Constant Function Market Makers: Introduction

-Our convex program is based on the program for linear exchange markets of Devanur et al. \cite{devanur2016rational}.
-The proof is quite technical, but the intuition is easy to state; we develop a viewpoint from which CFMMs appear as an uncountable collection of infinitesimally-sized limit sell offers.
-Unlike the analyses in \cite{devanur2016rational} based on Lagrange multipliers, we had to go back to earlier techniques and directly apply Kakutani's fixed point theorem.
+Convex programs for computing market equilibria have led to an improved structural understanding of markets (such as the much-celebrated result of \citet{eisenberg1959consensus}).
+We develop a convex program (in \S \ref{sec:cvx}) for computing equilibria for markets with limit sell orders and 2-asset CFMMs that have a WGS demand under any given LCR CFMM trading rule.
+This program may be of independent interest -- it makes progress on the open question of designing convex programs for nonlinear utility functions in Arrow Debreu exchange markets.
+Our program handles the case where agent utility functions are arbitrary quasi-concave functions of two assets, subject to the constraint that each agent's demand function is WGS.

-When the density of this infinite collection of limit offers is a rational linear function, this program has rational solutions, but some CFMMs, such as those based on the Logarithmic Market Scoring Rule \cite{hanson2007logarithmic}, can force even small batches to only admit irrational solutions.
+Our convex program is inspired by that of \citet{devanur2016rational} for the case of linear utility functions.
+The proof is quite technical, but the intuition is easy to state -- we develop a viewpoint from which CFMMs appear as an uncountable collection of infinitesimal limit sell offers.
+Unlike the analyses in \citet{devanur2016rational} based on Lagrange multipliers, we have to go back to earlier techniques and directly apply Kakutani's fixed point theorem.

-To wrap up the discussion, we discuss CFMM trading fees (\S \ref{sec:fees}) and some open problems raised in this work (\S\ref{sec:problems}).
-In particular, we observe some qualitative hints that CFMMs that trade between two assets (in exchange markets, when agents have utilities for only two types of goods) appear to be more algorithmically tractable than those that simultaneously trade three or more; an understanding of this difference, if there is any, would be a valuable addition to the literature on CFMMs.
+When the density of this infinite collection of limit offers is a rational linear function, we prove that our convex program has rational solutions.
+This includes many classes of commonly used CFMMs, including the constant product CFMM.
+On the flip side, we show that some CFMMs, for example, those based on the Logarithmic Market Scoring Rule (LMSR) \cite{hanson2007logarithmic}, can force batches to admit only irrational equilibria.